cloudrift-ai/rift-docs/docs/tutorials/image-generation/comfyui-tutorial.md

 ## Start Using ComfyUI

 Open the browser and type in `http://{node-IP-address}:8188` URL.
-Replace {node-IP-address} with the IP address of the executor that you can get by running `fair cluster info` command.
+Replace {node-IP-address} with the IP address of the executor that you can get by running `rift cluster info` command.

 You should see the ComfyUI web interface.
 Click "Queue Prompt" to generate images using the DreamShaper checkpoint.